habitat-sh/habitat/components/docs-chef-io/content/habitat/plan-overview.md

 ### Runtime Workflow

 Similar to defining the setup and installation experience at buildtime, behavior for your application or service needs to be defined for the Supervisor.
 This is done at runtime through Application lifecycle hooks.
-See [Application Lifecycle hooks](/docs/reference/reference-hooks) for more information and examples.
+See [Application Lifecycle hooks](/docs/reference/#reference-hooks) for more information and examples.

 If you only need to start the application or service when the Chef Habitat service starts, you can instead use the `pkg_svc_run` setting and specify the command as a string.
 When your package is created, a basic run hook will be created by Chef Habitat.

-You can use any of the [runtime configuration settings](/docs/reference/template-data), either defined by you in your config file, or defined by Chef Habitat.
+You can use any of the [runtime configuration settings](/docs/reference/#template-data), either defined by you in your config file, or defined by Chef Habitat.

-Once you are done writing your plan, use the studio to [build your package](/docs/studio/studio-builds).
+Once you are done writing your plan, use the studio to [build your package](/docs/developing-packages/#plan-builds).

 ### Related Resources

+- [Write plans](/docs/developing-packages/#write-plans): Describes what a plan is and how to create one.
+- [Add configuration to plans](/docs/developing-packages/#add-configuration): Learn how to make your running service configurable by templatizing configuration files in your plan.
 - [Binary-only packages](/docs/best-practices/#binary-wrapper): Learn how to create packages from software that comes only in binary form, like off-the-shelf or legacy programs.

 You may also find the [plan syntax guide](/docs/reference/) useful.
 It lists the settings, variables, and functions that you can use when creating your plan.